jasonzli/game-programming-study/README.md

-# Programming Patterns for a Game Designer
+# Game Design with Programming Patterns
 Game Design with Programming Patterns is an interactive collection and short essay series examining how software design can aid a digital game designer.

 Designing a digital game should be in concert with the limitations and constraints of the form.
 And a lot of game design emphasizes analog prototyping with dice, paper, and other tools.
 But creating a digital game requires manipulation of digital components.
 An analog-first approach means that digital creation is an act of translation: mostly implementing an existing paper design in a digital format.
 This doesn't allow for a designer's creativity to be emphasized in the process.